slingr-stack/infura-package/README.md

 # Overview

-The Infura endpoint has the following features:
+The Infura package has the following features:

 - Authorization and generation of ApiKey tokens
 - Access to the whole REST API